-COVID-19 deaths are deaths among laboratory confirmed cases of COVID-19.
-Those are deaths that have a death certificate that lists COVID-19 disease or SARS-CoV-2 as an underlying cause of death or a significant condition contributing to death.
+Confirmed COVID-19 deaths include deaths among PCR confirmed cases and probable cases.
+Confirmed COVID-19 deaths have a death certificate that lists COVID-19 disease or SARS-CoV-2 as a cause of death or a significant condition contributing to death.
 Healthcare providers or medical examiners/coroners determine cause of death.
 Public reporting of COVID-19 deaths lag while waiting for confirmation.